R3DRUN3/sploitcraft/cloud/azure/graph-runner/README.md

 # Pentesting Azure with Graph Runner

 ## Abstract
-This guides demonstrate how to pentest an Entra ID environment by leveraging the GraphRunner too.
+This guides demonstrate how to leverage GraphRunner for pentesting/red teaming activities in Entra ID environments.
 [*GraphRunner*](https://github.com/dafthack/GraphRunner) is an exploitation toolset for interacting with the Microsoft Graph API.
 It provides various tools for performing reconnaissance, persistence, and pillaging of data from a Microsoft Entra ID (Azure AD) account.